rnick1/Nick-s_Password_Generator/README.md

 -Finally another small function took the password rendered it on the webpage.

-## Possible improvements:

--If I had more time, my preference is to eliminate some of the alerts that I used to confirm the user's password criteria to reduce the number of clicks before the password is displayed as well as simplify the code.
-If removing them isn't a good idea because of the assignment requirements, I could also find a way to put them all into a function of some kind.

 ### Note: No photos are included in this README.
 I did not change any styles so the webpage looks just like the assignment screenshot.

 ### Once again, this was a very fun assignment!
 I am not yet a pro with JavaScript, but after completing this assignment, I feel that I can accomplish almost anything with it!